 Harvest the branches of the basil.
 Pluck any flowers off the top if you've let them grow.
 Slide the green leaves off the branches.
 You don't have to be delicate about this.
-I just yank and grab leaves in bunches.
+I just yank and grab in bunches.
 If I get a few stray, narrow stems, that's fine.
-Make sure you remove the woody parts in your pesto.
+Just don't get the woody parts in your pesto.
 Wash the leaves in a water bath or use your salad spinner.
-When I'm in major pesto manufacturing mode, I have a lot more than three cups of basil leaves.
-That's when I fill my sink with water and put them all in and slosh them around.
+When I'm in major pesto manufacturing mode, I have a lot more than three cups of basil leaves, so I just fill my sink with water and put them all in and slosh them around.
 Then I drain them on dishtowels while the nuts are roasting.